 Good communicators usually make good complaints handlers.
 Most members of your dental team will have no formal training in communication or complaints handling, so train them in these skills.
 Untrained staff can then direct all complaints to the nearest trained complaints handler.

 To learn how to train and prepare your colleagues in complaints handling, sign up for our communications course, available to members as a benefit of membership.
-Visit Prism to find out more.
+Visit your online learning hub to find out more.

 2. Actively identify complaints